jahwin/wecodefy/README.md

 ## Routing
 <p>This routing functionality will help you to map URL with defferent options like controller and call some functions, Lets take look on some examples</p>

-You will config routing in the directory below:
+You will config routing in the following file below:

 ```
 /config/routes.php
 ```

-Here you fill you route in array inside that file.
+Here is example of routes in array inside that file.

 ```php
 $routes = [